raspberrypilearning/res-dev/en/step_11.md

 - Following testing, submit your resource to be Copy Edited, using the [following form](https://commsraspberrypi.wufoo.com/forms/comms-team-work-request/){:target="_blank"}.

+- Once copy edit is complete change `copyedit=true` in `meta.yml`

 - Use another form to request a `banner.png` image for the resource

 - Once copy edit has been completed you can publish the resource.
 You do not need to wait for the cover art to be produced.

 - Change `listed: false` to `listed: true` in the meta.yml, so it can be indexed on the projects main page.
+Also update the `tested` date.

 1. On GitHub click on the `New pull request` button
 ![new_pull.png](images/pull_request_button.png)